Unus pro omnibus, omnes pro uno

 Unus pro omnibus, omnes pro uno is a Latin phrase that means One for all, all for one.
-It is the unofficial motto of Switzerland.
-The phrase describes the relation in monotheistic faiths.
-God is one, 5 Moses 6:4.
-He is the God of all mankind, and He acts, Jeremiah 32:27.
-The pattern "one for all" appears in verse 50 of John 11, where the high priest Caiaphas recognises "that it is expedient for us, that one man should die for the people, and that the whole nation perish not".
-This attitude is taken up in the character of Arnold von Winkelried.
+It is the unofficial motto of Switzerland, and the attitude is epitomized in the character of legendary Swiss hero Arnold von Winkelried.
 A French version, Un pour tous, tous pour un, was made famous by Alexandre Dumas in the 1844 novel The Three Musketeers.

 Early uses

 In 1594, William Shakespeare uses it in his poem The Rape of Lucrece to characterize people who take massive risks, including the poem's villainous rapist king, Tarquin the Proud: